 Choosing the right plan for ESL teachers and students

-When it comes to what the plan for supporting ESL students itself, there are many research-backed options.
+When it comes to strategies for teaching ESL students, there are many research-backed options.
 Set a mode of instruction that has been proven to work.
 When you make student learning the number-one priority, the culture of high expectations will take hold.

-For example, according to a study on student learning, differentiated instruction is most successful, especially for students learning a language:
+For example, according to a study on student learning, differentiated instruction is most successful, especially for teaching non English speaking students:

 "Differentiated instruction is not the same as individualized instruction.
 Every student is not learning something different; they are all learning the same thing, but in different ways.
 And every student does not need to be taught individually; differentiating instruction is a matter of presenting the same task in different ways and at different levels, so that all students can approach it in their own ways."